OnsenUI/onsen.io/src/documents_en/v2/docs/markdown/react/button.markdown

 #### Types of buttons

-To change the style of the button the `modifier` prop is used.
-For the button the following modifiers are available:
+To change the default style of the button the `modifier` property can be used.
+For the button the following predefined modifiers are available:

 * `large` - Large button that covers the width of the container.
 * `cta` - Call to action button that stands out more than the default style.